Lamarcke/Jakan/README.md

 ## Usage

 Jakan uses a builder-pattern approach to building it's clients.
-As the end user, the only class you should be using for creating new instances is the main one (that acts as a Director).
+As the end user, the only class you should be using for creating new instances is the main one (named `Jakan`).
 We include three clients for requests: